 Which Is Better for Cutting?

-- Less focus sensitivity
+- Less sensitivity to minor Z-height/material variation

-- More consistent edge
+- More consistent edge when dialed in

 Use Case Guide